aniyomiorg/aniyomi-website/src/help/faq/README.md

 #### What do I do if I cannot find the Aniyomi folder?
 If you do not see the **Aniyomi** folder, create one with a file manager.

-#### How do I fix empty/blank covers on my local manga?
+#### How do I fix empty/blank covers on my local manga/anime?
-Sometimes some covers for local manga are not displayed.
+Sometimes some covers for local manga/anime are not displayed.
 Follow these steps to fix it:

 ::: guide
 1. Make sure you have created the right folder structure.
-To check that you have, open the manga with the missing cover and check if you can read chapters in the app.
+To check that you have, open the manga/anime with the missing cover and check if you can read chapters in the app.
 If not, follow [this](/help/guides/local-anime) guide first.
-1. Take a screenshot of which chapters you have read, and then remove manga from the library.
+1. Take a screenshot of which chapters/episodes you have read, and then remove manga/anime from the library.
 1. Go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap **Clear database**.
-This will only affect manga that are not in your library.
+This will only affect manga/anime that are not in your library.
-1. Go back to the <Navigation item="browse"/> → **Local source** and find the manga.
+1. Go back to the <Navigation item="browse"/> → **Local source** and find the manga/anime.
 The cover should be fixed now.
-Add the manga back to your library, mark your read chapters, and re-add tracking if needed.
+Add the manga/anime back to your library, mark your read chapters, and re-add tracking if needed.
 :::

 ::: note